RBVI/ChimeraX/src/core/atomic/readcif_cpp/docs/api.rst

 CIF files are essentially a text version of a database.
-Each table in the database corresponds to a category, and the columns of the table are labelled with tags, and the rows contain the values.
+Each table in the database corresponds to a category, with named columns, and the rows contain the values.
+CIF tags are a concatenation of the category name and the column name.
+**readcif** tags refer to just the column name.

 **readcif** provides a base class, :cpp:class:`CIFFile`, that should be subclassed to implement an application's specific needs.
-Virtual functions are used to support CIF keywords, that way the application can choose what to do if there is more than one data block or handle dictionaries.
+Virtual functions are used to support CIF reserved words, that way the application can choose what to do if there is more than one data block or handle dictionaries.
 And callback functions are used to extract the data the application wants from a category.
-Finally, the category callback functions need to provide a set of callback functions to parse the value of interesting tags.
+Finally, the category callback functions need to provide a set of callback functions to parse the value of interesting columns.

 So, in pseudo-code, an application's parser would look like::